dt1/itemhut/README.md

 https://itemhut.com/

+(the version found here is sligtly different.
+For example, you are able to create users and login)

 ###Current Status
 Under active development.
 To keep things progressing along smoothly, Item Hut is going to begin as an inventory system.